bolek42/bolek42.github.io/sec/iota.md

 # IOTAs Multisig Problem
-IOTA is a post quantum secure crypto currency that gained some value in the past.
+IOTA is a post-quantum secure cryptocurrency that gained some value in the past.
 It is based on the Winternitz One Time Signature Scheme.
-In contrast to RSA, DSA and ECDSA it is not based on computation in a group and cannot be broken by discrete log or factorization.
+In contrast to RSA, DSA, and ECDSA it is not based on groups and cannot be broken by discrete log or factorization.
-Instead it is based on hash functions and secure as long as the hash function is preimage resistant.
+Instead, it is based on hash functions and secures as long as the hash function is preimage resistant.

 As usual in cryptocurrencies, the public key is used for reception of funds.
 If the user wants to send some funds to a different address, she has to sign a transaction (bundle in case of IOTA)  using the private key that belongs to that public key.
-As the Winternitz signature scheme is a one time signature scheme there are some problems in practice.
+As the Winternitz signature scheme is a one-time signature scheme there are some problems in practice.
 The main implication is that if a transaction is made once, using a secret key, this key is burned and should NOT be used anymore.
 Therefore the reception address has to be changed if the user issues a transaction for that public key.
 Any further transaction to that public key would cause multiple signatures, what could cause security issues.
-It would be plausible if a user does not always notifies everyone, if she makes a transaction and a new public key has to be used.
+It would be plausible if a user does not always notify everyone if she makes a transaction and a new public key has to be used.
 Therefore multiple signatures could occur for a given address.

 # Winternitz
-To explain how Winternitz Sigatures works, lets first see how the signature for a single byte works (lets assume we have usual 8-bit byte for simplicity).
+To explain how Winternitz Signatures works lets first see how the signature for a single byte works (let's assume we have the usual 8-bit byte for simplicity).
 A random variable $x_i$ is chosen and stored as the secret key which in case of IOTA is derived from the secret seed.
 Let $h$ be the hash function and $pk_i$ the public key: